Ez3D-Rocketry/3-The-Ez3D/README.md

 # Ez3D
-## 3D printed parts for a rocket that flies on A thrum C motors
+## 3D printed parts for a rocket that flies on A thru C motors

 # Parts List:
 1. Ez3D Fin Can